 Find Out Which Emergencies Merit a Call to 911

-Not all emergencies merit a call to 911.
-Find out when to dial those keys.
+Not all emergencies warrant a 911 call.
+Learn when to dial those numbers.

 Most people wouldn’t hesitate to dial 911 if they spotted a fire, but many other situations aren’t so clear.
 If a situation threatens life, health or property, call right away.
 Need some guidance beyond that?
-Check out these common situations:
+Take a look at these common situations and solutions:

 - You spot a dead deer blocking the road.
-A large obstruction in the road could cause accidents and is an immediate danger to other drivers.
+A large obstruction could cause accidents and immediately perils other drivers.

 - You suspect a drunk driver is ahead of you.
 You may help prevent a crash if police can pull this person off the road.